How to Write an Effective Job Description

 - Certifications and licenses — such as industry certifications and practitioners’ licenses.

-This section describes the physical demands and environment of the job and lists the basic physical conditions needed to perform the job.
-This section should list specific physical requirements such as lifting heavy objects and standing for long periods of time.
+This section describes the physical demands and environment of the job and lists the basic physical conditions needed.
+This section should list specifics such as lifting heavy objects or standing for long periods of time.
 Examples include:

-All job descriptions should include a disclaimer that clearly states that the description is only a summary of the typical functions of the job, not an exhaustive or comprehensive list of all possible job responsibilities, tasks, and duties.
-Disclaimers should also state that the responsibilities, tasks, and duties of the jobholder might differ from those outlined in the job description and that other duties, as assigned, might be part of the job.
-This disclaimer is most important in a labor union environment where the document can be literally interpreted.
+All job descriptions should have a disclaimer that clearly states that the description is only a summary of the typical functions of the job, not an exhaustive or comprehensive list of all possible responsibilities, tasks, and duties.
+Additionally, disclaimers should also state that the responsibilities, tasks, and duties of the jobholder might differ from those outlined in the job description and that other duties may be assigned.
+It’s important to understand that in a labor union environment, the job description could be literally interpreted.

 Simplify HR management today.